Buying a Car Without Getting Burned

 - Loan payment

 - Insurance (varies wildly by car, age, province โ get a quote BEFORE buying).
-Note: in BC, Manitoba, and Saskatchewan, auto insurance is provided through public insurers (ICBC, MPI, and SGI respectively), while other provinces use private insurers.
+In BC, Manitoba, and Saskatchewan, auto insurance is provided through public insurers (ICBC, MPI, SGI).
+Other provinces use private insurers.

 - Maintenance: oil changes, tires, brakes ($100โ$200/month average)